Recruiting leaders and managers

-Before you enter into a coaching relationship, you should be clear about what you want the coach to accomplish and know how you will be able to assess the results.
+Before you enter into a coaching relationship, you should be clear about what you want the coaching relationship to accomplish and know how you can assess the results.
 Here are some examples of executive coaching objectives where you may be very pleased with the coaching results but you may encounter difficulty in estimating coaching ROI:

-- Achieving a challenging objective or goal that would be in the company’s best interests
+- Achieving a challenging objective or goal that would be in the company’s best interests.

-- Improving leadership or management effectiveness when interacting with peers or subordinates
+- Improving leadership or management effectiveness when interacting with peers or subordinates.

-- Helping a team or teams to work together more effectively
+- Helping a team or teams to work together more effectively.

 We offer some helpful suggestions on how you can increase the effectiveness of working with an executive coach so you will be able to justify the cost.
-Learn more >

 Outplacement is a process of helping departing employees to expedite job and career changes.
 There are professional service firms that specialize in providing outplacement services to companies that have large numbers of people leaving.
 Executive career coaches often work for these companies or they work as individual practitioners.
 Outplacement services range from one-on-one career coaching to group sessions structured by employee level.
-Outplacement services are paid by employers and they can be a lifesaver for their departing employees.
+Outplacement services are usually paid by employers and they can be a lifesaver for their departing employees.